 Features of Socialism

-- Joint decision-making: A greater number of the citizens takes collective decision on what to produce, how to produce and for whom to produce.
+- Joint decision-making: A greater number of citizens take a collective decision on what to produce, how to produce and for whom to produce.

 - State ownership of means of production: All means of production and distribution are owned and controlled by the state.